minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

   - after all, there is good evidence that more campaign spending affects politicians and policy @Weschle_2022c p.26 (just have to consider more factors, different approaches?)
+  - Economic Literature states that the campaign contributions received depend on:
+    @stratmann-1995 p.128
+    - interest of the voter base (constituency) -> SOURCE
+    - PAC contributions depend on the incumbency status of legislators
+    - expected closeness of outcomes
 - 2 motives on what campaign donors receive in return, influence , i.e. change mind, or support those cands. that have yours @Weschle_2022c pp.26-28 - small scale contributors do follow both methods.